 George Hogg OAM AMusA LMusA - Founder and Musical Director (1969-1999, 2010-2012)

 George founded the Chorale in 1969 and was its musical director until 1999.
-He returned as co-musical director with Thomas Keenan from 2010-2012.
-George is the current President of the Chorale.
+He returned as a co-musical director with Thomas Keenan from 2010-2012.

 George's outstanding talent as a choral director and musician is evidenced by both the growth of the Chorale and its success over the years.
 He is the only musical director in the history of the Queensland Eisteddfod to lead a choir to win all 8 of the senior choral sections at the one competition.
 He retains an 'emeritus' conducting position within the Queensland Eisteddfod movement, conducting the massed choirs at the Opening Ceremony each Easter.